 It is distributed with a comprehensive list of physical units, prefixes and constants.
-Due to it's modular design, you can extend (or even rewrite!) the complete list without changing the source code.
+Due to its modular design, you can extend (or even rewrite!) the complete list without changing the source code.
+It supports a lot of numpy mathematical operations without monkey patching or wrapping numpy.